dattpatel123/file-organizer/README.md

 - #### It only accepts files (images, videos, audios, softwares, etc) to organize, and NOT folders.
 Dragging folders will add everything in that folder to be organized, which will lead to a different organization

+- #### If you face any errors, kindly go to http://127.0.0.1:5000/ or refresh and then click Restart.
+Now reupload your files.

 ## Installation
  - Ensure you have Python and Pip installed